 Keep Your Roof and Gutters Clean and Clear of Debris

 To protect your roof from snow and ice, it’s imperative that you clean your gutters before the first snow hits.
 You can also push or clear snow off of your roof if the slope isn’t too much – however, cold weather can create slippery surfaces, making it unsafe for any regular person to do.
-There are plenty of contractors in the Minnesota area that provide this service.
+There are plenty of contractors in the Minnesota area that provide this service, to keep your gutters clean of debris you could also look into this gutter company Milton as one example.

 Clearing Ice Dams to Protect Roof Flashing